computer-chess-index/cci/CONTRIBUTING.md

-There is so much to do, and any help is welcome.

-Be it a more professional design for Pages, computing power or hardware, additional testing efforts, hosting, or financial support - there is so much to improve.

-This contributing page is another example, I couldn't put much effort into it yet.
+# Contributing to Computer Chess Index (CCI)

+Thank you for your interest in helping out!
+There is a lot to do, and every contribution is appreciated.
+Whether you have computing power, data, design ideas, or resources, your support helps CCI grow and improve.

+## Ways to Contribute

+Here are some of the ways you can get involved:

+- **Data contributions**: Add new engines and versions.
+- **Data contributions**: Add old engines and versions.
+- **Testing & computation**: Run additional test series to be added.
+- **Design & Documentation**: Improve website pages, visuals, or explanatory content.
+- **Hosting & Infrastructure**: Provide servers or cloud resources to run evaluations.
+- **Financial Support**: Help cover hosting, hardware, or development costs.

+Even small contributions are valuable, and every bit helps the project move forward.

+---

-But at least there is some initial version of it now.
-The first step is always the hardest ;-)
+> This is an initial version of our contribution guide.
+Your help will make it stronger and more complete.
+The first step is always the hardest—thank you for taking it. 🙂